 - Parks are the most common place to exercise dogs (76%) but with considerable proportions also using natural areas/trails (62%) and sidewalks (52%). - Parks tend to be used daily with evening hours (4pm or later) the most common time of day to visit.

-Base: Total dog owners who exercise their dogs at local parks (n=77)
+Base: Total dog owners (n=101)